walshbr/introduction-to-text-analysis/data-cleaning/zotero.md

 ![adding a book citation](/assets/data-cleaning/zotero-add-citation.jpg)

 Doing so will shift your Zotero pane so that you can enter the metadata for Crone's book on the right.
 Go ahead and do that.
+When you're done, you should have something like this.
+Notice how you can have some categories be empty - Zotero is not picky.
+It has all those extra sections so that it can fit a variety of different use cases, but

 ![adding crone citation](/assets/data-cleaning/zotero-editing-pane.jpg)